shihe98/shihe98.github.io/_pages/about.md

 ---

-My current research interests are Physical Unclonable Functions, System Security, and AI Security and Privacy.
-I received  my  M.Sc  degree  from University of Electronic Science and Technology of China (UESTC) in 2013 and Ph.D degree from the University of Adelaide, Australia, in 2017.
+My current research interests are System Security, and AI Security and Privacy.
+I received my B.Eng degree from Nanjing Normal University of China (NNU) in 2016 and studied at Nanjing University of Science and Technology of China (NJUST), in 2020.

 A data-driven personal website
 ======